These Americans came to India to deepen their faith. They’ve been detained, quarantined and prosecuted.

 In early April, police arrived and confiscated their passports and phones.
 They took the family to a school-turned-quarantine center, where three of them tested positive for the coronavirus despite having no symptoms.

-Their next stop was Lok Nayak Hospital, a government-run covid-19-dedicated facility.
+Their next stop was Lok Nayak Hospital, a government-run facility dedicated to covid-19.
 Ali said he saw people coughing so hard they collapsed.
 A dead body was kept in the bed next to him for 24 hours, he said.
 Over two weeks, Ali tested negative for the virus three times.

 While at the hospital, he was shocked to see headlines in a local newspaper blaming the Tablighi Jamaat for growing infections.
 “My head was just, like, blown,” he said.